Training for company employees

 Teaching resources, methods and supervision techniques

-During the "Brown-out awareness in a prevention approach" training course, trainees are accompanied by an expert trainer.
-The trainer uses the following techniques and tools in particular:
+During the training course “Raising Awareness of Burnout as a Preventive Measure,”participants are guided by an expert trainer.
+The trainer uses the following techniques and tools, among others:

 - Theoretical input,